fodoole/qeen-analytics-sdk/README.md

 The `fetchFodooleContent` function takes a single parameter:
 - `fodooleDeviceId`: A unique identifier for the user's device.
 This ID should be generated and stored on the client side.

+> [!NOTE]
+> The language of the page is determined by the `lang` attribute in the `<html>` tag.
+The SDK will use this language to fetch content from the API.
+Make sure to set the `lang` attribute to the correct language code for your page.

 ### Returned Content
 The `fetchFodooleContent` function returns optimized content in the `contentSelectors` object where each key is the content selector and the value is the optimized content.
 This object may be empty if original content is served.
 ```js